Social Media Preview Tool – Open Graph Checker & Twitter Card Validator

 What is Open Graph?

 Open Graph is a protocol introduced by Facebook that allows any web page to become a rich object in a social graph.
-Essentially, it gives developers control over how their content appears when shared on social media platforms like Facebook, LinkedIn, and Twitter.
+As defined in the official Open Graph protocol specification, it gives developers control over how their content appears when shared on social media platforms like Facebook, LinkedIn, and Twitter.
 Without Open Graph tags, social platforms would scrape the page content and guess which title, image, and description to display, often resulting in incorrect or unappealing previews.

+Using an open graph checker before publishing ensures your tags are properly formatted and your social sharing preview looks right across all platforms.
 The protocol relies on specific meta tags placed in the <head> section of an HTML document.
 Key tags include og:title, og:description, og:image, and og:url.
 These tags ensure that the visual representation of your link is consistent and engaging, regardless of where it is shared.
-For developers working on branding, ensuring image quality and dimensions are correct is crucial; if you need to adjust color formats for your assets, you can use our tool to convert HEX to RGB.
+For visually rich cards, you can also generate matching gradients to use as attention-grabbing background images.
+And if you need to adjust color formats for your assets, you can use our tool to convert HEX to RGB.

 What are Twitter Cards?